preciofishbone/OmniaDocsG2/pages/move-page/index.rst

-Move a page or a whole node
+Move one or several pages
 ===========================================

 You can always easily move a page to another position on the same level (within the parent node).
 By using the navigation tree, you can move a node (one page or a page with all sub pages) to any position in the navigation tree, even to other page collections within the publishing app.